 Related Reading: How to Use Retinol

-By our forties, collagen stops producing altogether.
+By our forties, collagen may stop producing altogether, according to Ponzio-Guarino.
 Dermstore found that younger women are even more likely than older women (20 percent versus 11 percent) to say they would consider getting plastic surgery to fight off signs of aging.
 Though many people might think of Botox as an aggressive and over-exaggerated procedure, Ponzio-Guarino claims people are starting to get Botox injected in the glabella (the part of the forehead between the eyebrows), forehead and crow’s feet at younger and younger ages.

 “Botox (botulinum toxin) is used to reduce fine lines and wrinkles by paralyzing the underlying muscles,” she says.
 “I do think it is beneficial for those who are starting to see deeper horizontal lines or wrinkles on the forehead, 1’s or 11’s between the brows/glabella or deeper crows feet around the eyes.”